lasgroup/safe-adaptation-gym/README.md

 # learn2learn-safely
 A Safety-Gym based benchmark suite for safe meta reinforcement learning

+Separate into two categories: MDP variations due to reward and CMDP variations due to costs.

 # TODO
 1. Think of the different classes of task.
 For instance, where does the variability in tasks arises from?